-Block 27/28/29/30/31 iTC/Public/CCDB Supporting Documents Finalized and Published
+Block 17/18 iTC/Public/CCDB Supporting Documents Finalized and Published

-The Supporting Documents are released for public review on the CC portal (ideally at the same time as the draft cPP), and comments addressed in the same manner as for the other public review stages.
-Unlike the other review stages a formal CCDB review and approval of the Supporting Documents is required before they can be used in evaluations.
-The CCDB review will be concerned with establishing that the content of the documents supports the objectives of [Vision], and that they are consistent with other Supporting Documents.
+When the cPP/SD have been finalized and published, they are available for use and the iTC will ask for ESs for the cPP/SDs.
+The SDs undergo a formal CCDB review and approval, but they do not have to wait for CCDB approval to be available for use..
+The CCDB review of the SDs will be concerned with establishing that the content of the documents supports the objectives of [Vision], and that they are consistent with other SDs.

-In addition to this process, the cPP is also to be evaluated and certified against the CC APE criteria.
+In addition to this process, the cPP/SD is also to be evaluated and certified against the CC APE criteria.
 This can be done either before the first use of the cPP in a TOE evaluation, or may be carried out during the first use of the cPP.